Soil, Society, and Sustainability: A Modular Teaching Framework for Higher Education

 • Use soil-related tools and ESD methods in teaching.

-• Collaborate with external partners and engage communities in soil activities. • Develop and evaluate educational materials and approaches.
+• Collaborate with external partners and engage communities in soil activities.

 • Apply critical, systemic, and solution-oriented thinking to real-world projects.